The Nail Centre

 Nail training courses for the modern nail technician

-Allergies often occur when gels, gel polishes or acrylics are applied at home or by untrained nail technicians.
+Allergies often occur when gels, gel polishes or acrylics are applied by untrained nail technicians.

 Dr Deirdre Buckley, consultant dermatologist from the Royal United Hospital Bath and president of the British Society of Cutaneous Allergy, said many doctors were unaware of the issue.